 - trewgear.com, TREW Portland shop, evo locations, and evo.com

-- Your gear is covered by our standard Factory Warranty: 3 years of protection against manufacturer’s defects.
+- Your gear is covered by our standard TREW Warranty: 3 years of protection against manufacturer’s defects.

 Our previous warranty program was coined as a “practical lifetime warranty”, which equated to coverage of manufacturing defects for the lifetime of the garment.
 This was not as clear for customers as we would have liked, hence our updated warranty program stipulating 3 years of protection against manufacturing defects.
-If you want to learn more, check out our recent article The Problem with a Practical Lifetime Warranty.
+If you want to learn more, check out our recent article Why It's Time to Rethink How Product Warranty Works.

 - Is there any way that I can add the Tried + TREW Coverage onto an outerwear order during an online sale/promotion?